ordinarydennis/ordinarydennis.github.io/_posts/2022-01-22-What-is-difference-between-Range-based-loop-and-std-for_each().md

 ---
-title: What is defferance between Range-based For and std::for_each() Function
+title: What is difference between Range-based loop and std::for_each()
 author:
   name: Dennis
 categories: [C++]